Phoenixz-py/FingerWave-SonicControl/README.md

 # Credits
 This is a Computer Vision Project, sucessfully completed by me, Yash Raj and My Team.
 I successfully Led my team to success of our project and accomplished intended Goals.
-I would like to thank my team for their suport, time and dedication.
+I would like to thank my team for their support, time and dedication.